-The mission of the Nuclear Physics (NP) program is to discover, explore, and understand all forms of nuclear matter.
+LLNL’s Nuclear Physics (NP) program mission is to discover, explore, and understand all forms of nuclear matter.

 The NP program supports experimental and theoretical research—along with the development and operation of particle accelerators and advanced technologies—to create, detect, and describe the different forms and complexities of nuclear matter that can exist.
 This includes exotic forms that existed in the early universe; those created in neutron star cores and collisions and in supernovae; and properties of fundamental particles that may participate in extremely rare events, such as neutrinoless double-beta decay.

 The NP program works closely with the Isotope Program, which funds research and development on the production and distribution stable and radioactive isotopes that are critical for the nation.
 LLNL maintains active research programs in the areas of inquiry described in Reaching for the Horizon, a 2015 long-range plan for nuclear science released by the Nuclear Science Advisory Committee.